ternaustralia/TERN-Data-Skills/Landscapes_RemoteSensingData/UsingRasterDatainR/README.md

 &nbsp;
 ### Acknowledgments

 To the authors of many fantastic tutorials on *spatial data* or *raster data in R* that inspired and educated the authors (and this tutorial).

+TERN is funded through the National Collaborative Research Infrastructure Strategy (NCRIS), an Australian Government Initiative.